 Close the washer lid and pull out the cycle selector knob.
-The washer will not agitate or spin with the lid open.
+The washer will not fill with water, agitate or spin with the lid open.

 - To stop the washer, push in the cycle selector knob. - To change a cycle, push in the cycle selector knob.
 Turn it clockwise to the desired setting.
 Pull out the knob to restart the washer.